 (ii) Open the fuel shutoff knob valve by turning it in a counterclockwise direction.
 If the valve is closed gasoline will not reach the engine.

 (iii) Check on the top of the engine next to the spark plug, this is where the choke is placed.
 Now, twist the choke until it is set to “Full.”

 (iv) Next, insert the ignition key in the keyhole located to the left of the throttle lever.
 The importance of this ignition key is to serve as a safety feature that keeps children from starting the snow thrower.

 (v) Now, push the primer bulb to the right of the throttle lever.
 Do this three times, and cover the hole on the primer bulb when you push it.
 The primer bulb draws fuel into the engine, which will allow it to start.

 (vi) Hold the starter rope firmly and pull out quickly to start the engine.
 If the Toro snowblower did not start, after that you are sure it has fuel, and the fuel is not more than 30 days.
 If it is more than 30 days, remove the fuel and fill it with a fresh one.
 Make sure you mix in the required amount of oil for two-cycle engines.
 If the engine is cold, you should prime the fuel line two pumps and shift the choke sideways before starting the engine.

 (vii) Once the engine starts, slide the choke to the “3/4” position, and allow the engine to warm up, then you gently slide the choke to the “1/2” position and finally to “Off.”
 Now you are ready to use your Toro snow thrower.

-Now that the engine has started, the next thing is to make it serve its purpose, that is removing the snow.
-Do not put the machine as you go, instead let it move at its own pace.
+Now that the engine has started, the next thing is to make it serve its purpose, which is removing the snow.
+Do not put the machine as you go, instead, let it move at its own pace.
 You can push it forward only if the wheels lose traction or get stuck.
 And make sure you stay behind the shoot when clearing the snow for safety.